The following are some of the most often questions asked by clients about California spousal support.

 You can have your payments for spousal support reduced or terminated should your former spouse begin to earn more.

-Q: Can I force my former spouse to work and become self-supporting?
+Q: Can I force my former spouse to work?

 You cannot get a court order to force your spouse to work but you can request a vocational assessment and request the court to consider lowering or terminating support if they have not sought out employment.
 The court can also assign income to your former spouse if you can prove they are purposefully avoiding employment despite the availability of positions consistent with their skills.